 Past Administrations have employed a range of measures to combat international terrorism, from diplomacy, international cooperation, and constructive engagement to economic sanctions, covert action, protective security measures, and military force.
 The application of sanctions is one of the most frequently used anti-terrorist tools of U.S. policymakers.
-Governments supporting international terrorism (seven such countries are listed by the Department of State) are prohibited from receiving U.S. economic and military assistance.
-Export of munitions to such countries is foreclosed, and restrictions are imposed on exports of "dual use" equipment such as aircraft and trucks.
-Presence of a country on the "terrorism list," though, may reflect considerations - such as its pursuit of WMD or its human rights record or U.S. domestic political considerations - that are largely unrelated to support for international terrorism.
+Governments supporting international terrorism are often prohibited from receiving U.S. economic and military assistance.
+Export of munitions to such countries is foreclosed, and restrictions are imposed on exports of "dual use" equipment.
+Presence of a country on the "terrorism list," though, may also reflect considerations - such as its pursuit of WMD or its human rights record or U.S. domestic political considerations - that are largely unrelated to support for international terrorism.

 Generally, U.S. anti-terrorism policy from the late 1970s to the mid-1990s focused on deterring and punishing state sponsors as opposed to terrorist groups themselves.
-The passage of the landmark Anti-Terrorism and Effective Death Penalty Act of 1996 (P.L.
+The passage of the Anti-Terrorism and Effective Death Penalty Act of 1996 (P.L.
 104-132) signaled an important shift in policy.
-The Act, largely initiated by the Executive Branch, created a legal category of Foreign Terrorist Organizations (FTOs) and banned funding, granting of visas and other material support to such organizations.
+The act, largely initiated by the executive branch, created a legal category of Foreign Terrorist Organizations (FTO) and banned funding, granting of visas and other material support to such organizations.
 The USA PATRIOT Act of 2001 (P.L.
 107-56) extended and strengthened the provisions of that legislation.
-Patterns 2002 lists 36 groups designated by the Secretary of State as FTOs (see also [http://usinfo.state.gov/topical/pol/terror/designated.htm]).
+Patterns 2003 lists 37 groups designated by the Secretary of State as FTOs (see also [http://usinfo.state.gov/is/Archive/2004/Apr/29-636067.html]).